Start the service

 Pause Guest Video

-Ban Guests and Revoke Invites
+Remove Guests and Cancel Invites

 User Buttons

 At the bottom of the screen there are a row of buttons containing usernames and status icons.
 The first button will always be “You”, indicating the user button for the user signing in.
-Clicking on the user button will show status information (including frame rate) and actions that can be taken on that user, such as banning or giving keyboard / mouse control.
+Clicking on the user button will show status information (including frame rate) and actions that can be taken on that user, such as kicking or giving keyboard / mouse control.

 Usernames that end with an asterisk are Hosts.
 Press Ctrl+F12 to show / hide these buttons.